marcio777/cadmus/CoreI/ex9.md

   }
 }
 ```

+### Explanation
+In this exercise, we introduce the functions `Math.pow()` and `Math.sqrt()`. `Math.pow()` puts a number to the power of another number.
+It takes a double for both its arguments, hence why we can do `Math.pow(5.5, 2.2)`, however it's fine to put integers as its arguments, since integers can be implicitly cast to doubles. `Math.pow()` and `Math.sqrt()` return doubles as well.
+If you want to store the values returned from `Math.pow()` and `Math.sqrt()` as integers as in line 13, then you must explicitly cast it by putting `(int)` in front of double you want to cast to an int.
+The reason doubles aren't implicitly cast to integers, is because doubles are more precise.

 ### Extension Programs
 1. Given that momentum = mass * (velocity to the power of 2), write a program to calculate momentum given mass and velocity.